Yolwoocle/bugscraper/README.md

 ## Is this game open source?
 **This game is _NOT_ [open source](https://en.wikipedia.org/wiki/Open-source_software)**, rather it is [source available](https://en.wikipedia.org/wiki/Source-available_software).
 Some of the assets I use are incompatible with a traditional open-source licence. **Not having a licence means that by default I reserve all original rights for the game, even if the code is public.**

-However, I am very lax with what you can do with the source code.
-Please feel free to reuse, modify, or remix the source code of the game for any non-commercial project, as long as you're not directly distributing the code, assets, or any executables.
+However, this is just to legally cover my ass from abusers.
+I am very lax with what you can do with the source code.
+Please feel free to reuse, modify, or remix it for any non-commercial project, as long as you're not directly distributing any executables.

 If it does not fit that description please [contact me first](https://yolwoocle.com/about).
-I'll probably say yes!
-I don't bite :).
+I don't bite! :)

 <div align="center">
   🐛🐛🐛🐛🐛